 Select the hypervisorSelect the hypervisor.
 If installed, select Xen or KVM.
 For this example, select KVM.
 Note that presently KVM is named

 qemu.Connect to a hypervisor if you have not already done so.
 Open the File menu and select the Add Connection... option.
 See Section 27.1, “The Add Connection window”.Once a hypervisor connection is selected the New button becomes available.
 Press the New button.

-Start the new virtual machine wizardPressing the New button starts the virtual machine creation wizard.Press to continue.
+Start the new virtual machine wizardPressing the New button starts the virtual machine creation wizard.Press Forward to continue.

 Name the virtual machineProvide a name for your guest.
 Punctuation and whitespace characters are not permitted in versions before Red Hat Enterprise Linux 5.5.
-Red Hat Enterprise Linux 5.5 adds support for '_', '.' and '-' characters.Press to continue.
+Red Hat Enterprise Linux 5.5 adds support for '_', '.' and '-' characters.Press Forward to continue.

 Choose a virtualization methodChoose the virtualization method for the guest.
 Note you can only select an installed virtualization method.
 If you selected KVM or Xen earlier (Step 4) you must use the hypervisor you selected.
-This example uses the KVM hypervisor.Press to continue.
+This example uses the KVM hypervisor.Press Forward to continue.

 Select the installation methodRed Hat Enterprise Linux can be installed using one of the following methods:

-Set OS Type to Linux and OS Variant to Red Hat Enterprise Linux 5 as shown in the screenshot.Press to continue.
+Set OS Type to Linux and OS Variant to Red Hat Enterprise Linux 5 as shown in the screenshot.Press Forward to continue.